data-flair/python-tutorial/README.md

 ## 9. How Long Will it Take to Learn Python?

 Python is an easy language to learn and has a smooth learning curve.
-Learning the basics will not take much time.
-But you will need to practice as you learn.
+Learning the basics will not take much time, you can learn python basics with this python tutorial.
+You will need to practice as you learn.
 The more you practice, the better you are at it.
 You will need to build projects as well.
 Once you have followed the steps mentioned above, you can say you know Python.
 So how long it will take depends on you.

 ## 10. Which Libraries Should I Learn?